-Child's Name:
+Child' s Name:

-Child's Birth Date: Child's Age:
+Child' s Birth Date: Child's Age:

 Health Information:

-Insurance Plan:
+nce Plan:

-Child's Primary Care Provider: Phone #:
+Child's s Primary Care Provider: Phone #:

-Preferred Hospital:
+ed Hospital:

-Child's dental provider (if applicable) Phone#
+Phone#

-Date of child's last dental check
+Date o f child's last dental check

-Please list specific food allergies if applicable an d course of treatment:
+Please list specific food allergies if applicab le and course of treatment:

+gency Contact Information (other than

+1) Polotionship to shild

+-

+Thone.

+2) Person's Name

-Emergency Contact Information ( other than ho 1) Person's Name Relationship to child usehold members):
+/ Relationship to child

+3) be used only for city/state emergency as part of Disaster

-Emergency Contact Information ( other than ho 1) Person's Name Relationship to child Phone: 2) Person's Name
+Person's Name Phone:

-Emergency Contact Information ( other than ho 1) Person's Name Relationship to child Phone: 2) Person's Name Relationship to child usehold members):

-Emergency Contact Information (other than ho 1) Person's Name Relationship to child Phone: 2) Person's Name Relationship to child Phone: usehold members):
+Initial ts may have access to the child's health records CG Staff to apply sunscreen and/or diaper cream for my child

+Garden and other authorized personnel to have access to these t my child in case of medical emergency.

+Signature of Parent